 Show Description “Parents love us, teachers love us, and most importantly, kids do too!
-History can be amazing, inspiring and relevant to anyone.
-We love to share the stories or spies, funny foods, George Washington’s foibles, early advancements in cartooning and ballooning and much more.”
+History can be amazing, inspiring, and relevant to anyone.
+We love to share the stories of spies, funny foods, George Washington’s foibles, early advancements in cartooning and ballooning, and much more.”

 Show Description “Exploring stories of science discovery.
 Tumble is a science podcast created to be enjoyed by the whole family.”

 These podcasts all read or tell fictional stories.
 Some are simple tales while others are imaginative adventures led by listener questions and input.
 My boys strongly prefer non-fiction podcasts, so we don’t listen to these often.
 But I’ve included them because I know other families might have different preferences.